 Why use x-rays?

 The reason that x-ray is used in food inspection is because x-rays are exceptionally good at identifying unwanted foreign bodies in food such as ferrous metals, non-ferrous metals and stainless steel.
 They can also detect glass, bone, stone, plastic and rubber compounds.
-In addition, x-ray inspection of food can carry out other functions including measuring mass and counting components, identifying missing or broken products, monitoring fill levels, inspecting seal integrity and checking for damaged products or packaging.
+In addition, x-ray inspection can carry out other functions including measuring mass and counting components, identifying missing or broken products, monitoring fill levels, inspecting seal integrity and checking for damaged products or packaging.

 What are x-rays?

 To understand why x-ray inspection systems are safe for food, it’s firstly important to understand what x-rays are: they can be defined as a form of electromagnetic radiation, like light or radio waves.
 The wavelength of x-rays allows them to pass through materials and hidden foreign bodies, such as glass or metal, can be detected because they reflect more x-rays than the surrounding food.

 The level of x-rays used to inspect food is reassuringly small; the amount of x-ray exposure an operator receives from an x-ray inspection machine in the food industry is far less than the amount that every human being absorbs from naturally occurring background radiation that’s all around us.